There have been some fantastic success stories in the world of video games, particularly with innovative gaming consoles.

-But for all of these success stories, there are plenty of failures in video games’ relatively short history.
-Quite a few companies have tried to enter the video game battle only to fail miserably.
-Today, we’re going to look at some of those catastrophic failures.
+But for all of these success stories, there are plenty of failures in the relatively short history of video games.
+Quite a few companies have tried to enter the gaming arena only to fail miserably.

 1. Atari 5200